gertvv/gemtc/mtc-cli/README.txt

-GeMTC GUI - Mixed Treatment Comparison model generation
+GeMTC CLI - Mixed Treatment Comparison model generation
 =======================================================

-GeMTC GUI provides a graphical interface to manage Mixed Treatment Comparison (MTC) data files and generate analysis models.
+GeMTC CLI is a program for Mixed Treatment Comparison (MTC) model generation.
 MTC is also known as Network Meta-Analysis.

 The software is capable of generating JAGS and BUGS models for both dichotomous and continuous data structures.
 The data is provided in an